sveltejs/svelte/site/content/docs/03-template-syntax.md

 The `<svelte:element>` element lets you render an element of a dynamically specified type.
 This is useful for example when displaying rich text content from a CMS.
 Any properties and event listeners present will be applied to the element.

-The only supported binding is `bind:this`, since the element type specific bindings that Svelte does at build time (e.g. `bind:value` for input elements) do not work with a dynamic tag type.
+The only supported binding is `bind:this`, since the element type-specific bindings that Svelte does at build time (e.g. `bind:value` for input elements) do not work with a dynamic tag type.

 If `this` has a nullish value, the element and its children will not be rendered.